Augustus of Prima Porta

+Crafted by skilled Greek sculptors, the marble statue is believed to be a copy of a lost original bronze piece displayed in Rome.
+It blends Greek and Roman elements to craft an idealized official image of Augustus, its execution showcasing his grasp of visual influence.
+While the head portrays a realistic youthful Augustus, the body diverges from reality; despite its clothed form, the body's stance reflects the heroic stance found in Greek statues.
+The detailed armor, depicting a Parthian returning standards to a Roman, symbolizes peace along the eastern frontier of the Roman Empire.
+The statue stands 2.08 m tall and weighs 1000 kg.

+The Augustus of Prima Porta is now displayed in the Braccio Nuovo (New Arm) of the Vatican Museums.
+Since its discovery, it has become the best known of Augustus's portraits and one of the most famous sculptures of the ancient world.

 Original

-The imagery on the lorica musculata cuirass (typical of legates) refers to the Parthian restitution of the Roman eagles, or insignia, in 20 BC, one of Augustus' most significant diplomatic accomplishments.
+The imagery on the lorica musculata cuirass (typical of legates) refers to the Parthian restitution of the Roman eagles, or insignia, in 20 BC, one of Augustus's most significant diplomatic accomplishments.
 The date of the (hypothetical) bronze original is therefore later than 20 BC.
+The detailed armor, depicting a Parthian returning standards to a Roman, symbolizes peace along the eastern frontier of the Roman Empire.
 The fact that Augustus is depicted barefooted is intended to be a divine representation, as this was a standard depiction of gods or heroes in classical iconography.
 The date of the marble copy would presumably fall between that date and Livia's death in AD 29.

 The statue might have been commissioned by Tiberius, the son of Livia and successor to Augustus.
 This hypothesis is based on the fact that Tiberius, who served as an intermediary in the recovery of the eagles, is also depicted on the cuirass.
 As this act was the greatest service he had performed for Augustus, the breastplate imagery would remind viewers of Tiberius's connection to the deified emperor and suggest continuity between both reigns.
 It is also possible that it was commissioned by Livia herself, Augustus's wife at the time of his death.